KeplerBoyce/minecraft-mods/README.md

 # keplerfoodcraft
 A mod by Kepler that adds new foods, plants, and trees.
-Requires Forge 1.13.2 to be installed
+Requires Forge 1.13.2 to be installed.

 Additions include: